kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

 The Text Analytics SDK provides a single client that allows you to engage with the Azure Text Analytics API.

-The client includes text analysis of batched documents and single text operations.
+The client includes analysis of batched documents and single text operations for new users getting started with text analytics.
 The client is created with an endpoint and credential.
 The credential string is the user's cognitive services key.

 The batched operations will accept the documents parameter as a `list[str]` or `list[(Multi)LanguageInput]`.
 If the user passes in a `list[str]` the ID will be added behind the scenes (0 based) and the country_hint/language will use the default.
-A mix of `list[str]` and `list[(Multi)LanguageInput]` is disallowed.

-The single text operations do not get assigned an ID and move the statistics and model_version results to a response hook.
+The module level, single text operations do not get assigned an ID and move the statistics and model_version results to a response hook.
 The user can pass in a country_hint or language hint as an optional parameter.
 If the operation fails, the exception is raised with an error message.

 ## TextAnalyticsClient